91ahmed/NODE-MVC/README.md

 ## Views

 This framework use PugJs as a template engine, which consider a powerful tool for NodeJs to work with templates.
-To create view go to `app/views` and create you view file like this 'about.pug'.
+To create view go to `app/views` and create you view file like this `view.pug`.

 To read more about PugJs and how to use it go to pugjs.org [https://pugjs.org/api/getting-started.html]